The Government testing program

 And it identifies the use of combustible materials in a cladding system – insulation product, filler materials, etc – as a risk to fire spread in tall buildings.

 Here the DCLG is on firmer ground.
 AD B2 states at 12.5:

 This general statement about possible risk is then followed by specific guidance about how to reduce the risk to what was considered to be safe levels.
 12.6 begins:

-and Class 40 specifies national Class 0 or Euro Class B, not the higher ‘limited combustibility’ grades.
+and Diagram 40 specifies national Class 0 or Euro Class B, not the higher ‘limited combustibility’ grades.
 In 12.5, the Approved Document is alerting the reader to risk, not imposing a ban on combustible materials.

 The Department’s view, supported by expert and legal advice, is that external walls in a tower block can meet the Building Regulations requirement for resisting fire spread in two ways, set out in more detail in Annex A.

 The DCLG now bring in ‘expert and legal’ support for the view that the Building Regulations requirement can be met in two ways.
 The statutory requirement, remember, is that cladding should ‘adequately resist the spread of fires over the walls’.
 What follows therefore is their experts’ own guidance about how the requirement should be met.
 The DCLG are not necessarily claiming that these experts believe that this is the current Approved Document guidance.